 Employees cannot return from a medical leave of absence without first providing a sufficient doctor's return to work authorization.
 When business considerations require, the job of an employee on leave may be filled by a temporary or regular replacement.

-An employee should give the Chief of Staff thirty (30) days' notice before returning from leave.
-Whenever the School is notified of an employee's intent to return from a leave, the School will attempt to place the employee in his former position or in a comparable position with regard to salary and other terms and conditions for which the employee is qualified.
+An employee should give the Chief People Officer thirty (30) days' notice prior to returning from leave.
+Whenever the School is notified of an employee's intent to return from leave, the School will attempt to place the employee in their former position or in a comparable position with regard to salary and other terms and conditions for which the employee is qualified.
 However, re-employment cannot always be guaranteed.
-If employees need further information regarding Leaves of Absence, they should be sure to consult the Chief of Staff.
+If employees need further information regarding Leaves of Absence, they should be sure to consult the Chief People Officer.